mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 ...
 ```

 The IR files starting with digits and underscores are generated during the ME graph compilation.
-The compute graph is
-saved in each phase of the `pipeline`.
+The compute graph is saved in each phase of the `pipeline`.
 Let's see the important phases.

-- The `parse` phase parses the `construct` function of the entrance.
-If viewing the IR file, we can see that only the
-  graph information of the top cell is parsed in this phase.
+- The `parse` phase parses the entrance function and this phase generates MindIR initially.
+If viewing the IR file, we can see that only the graph information of the top Cell is parsed in this phase.
-- The `symbol_resolve` phase recursively parses other functions and objects directly or indirectly referenced by the
+- The `symbol_resolve` phase recursively parses entrance function, mainly recursive resolution entry functions directly or indirectly reference to other functions and objects.
-  entry function.
 When using the unsupported syntax, it will get an error in this phase.
-- The `abstract_specialize` phase infers every node's `data type` and `shape` by the cell's inputs.
-When you want to
-  know the shape or data type of a specific operator in IR, you can view this IR file.
+- The `abstract_specialize` phase means that the data type and shape information for all nodes in the IR is deduced from the input information.
+When you want to know the shape or data type of a specific operator in IR, you can view this IR file.
-- The `optimize` phase, hardware-independent optimization is performed, the automatic differential and automatic
-  parallel functions are also performed.
-Some ir files with the prefix `opt_pass` are saved here.
-No need to pay too
+- The `optimize` phase refers hardware-independent optimization is performed.
+The automatic differential and automatic parallel functions are also performed.
+This stage can be subdivided into several substages.
+In the list of IR files, where the files prefixed with `opt_pass_ [ordinal]` are IR files saved after the end of these sub-stages, non-framework developers do not need to pay too much attention.
-  much attention to those files if you are not the framework developer.
-- The `validate` phase will check the temporary operators which should be removed in the prior phase.
-If any temporary
-  operator exists, the process will report an error and exit.
+- The `validate` phase will verify the compiled compute graph and check the temporary operators which should be removed in the prior phase.
+If any temporary operator exists, the process will report an error and exit.
 - The `task_emit` phase will transfer the compute graph to the backend for further processing.
 - The `execute` phase will execute the compute graph.
-This is the final graph in the phase of frontend.
+The IR graph in this stage is the final graph in the phase of frontend.

-In addition, you don't need to pay too much attention to the IR files (such as files beginning with `hwopt`) if you are
+In addition, because the backend is closer to the bottom layer, non-framework developers do not need to pay much attention to other IR files saved during the backend optimization process (such as files that begin with `hwopt`).
+Non-framework developers only need to look at the file named `graph_build_[Graph Sequence Number]_[IR File Sequence Number].ir`, i.e. IR after all front and back end optimizations.
-not the framework developer because the backend is close to the hardware.
-Only need pay attention to the
-file `graph_build_[graph_id]_[IR_id].ir`.
-It is the MindIR after the frontend and backend optimization.

-> Multiple files may be saved because the backend only can handle the single graph.
-> It is different with the frontend when the front save all sub-graphs in the one file.
+> Multiple files may be saved because the backend is optimized on subgraphs, which is different from the mechanism by which multiple subgraphs on the front end are saved in the same file.

 ## IR File Contents Introduction

-The following is an example to describe the contents of the IR file.
-The content may have some changes with the version upgrade of MindSpore.
+The following is an example to describe the contents of the IR file (the content may have some changes with the version upgrade of MindSpore).
+Run the script:

 ```python
 from mindspore import set_context, GRAPH_MODE